aspose-font/Aspose.Font-Documentation/java/what-is-font/_index.md

 type: docs
 weight: 5
 url: /java/what-is-font
-description:  Font is a pretty complex matter.
-It should be answered along with disclosing the properties that fonts have and classifying fonts depending on these properties.
+description:  Font is a pretty complex term.
+Let's explain it along with disclosing the properties that fonts have and classifying fonts depending on these properties.
 keywords: what is font, glyph, typeface, font family.
 ---